metavige/NebulaSdkDoc/en/dotnet/Nebula.Web.Security.md

 The following settings is an example.

-Other than the setting of &lt;authentication/&gt; element, which needs to be manually inserted, the other settings of handler would be automatically inserted when `Nebula.Web.Security` Package is added.
+Other than the setting of `<authentication />` element, which needs to be manually inserted, the other settings of handler would be automatically inserted when `Nebula.Web.Security` Package is added.

 ```xml
 <configuration>